jfung53/mensmagbot/tutorial.md

 2. Back in `params` you can also choose the orientation of the photo.
 For this script, `portrait` works best, so just leave it as is.
 3. The script is ready to run.

-## 6. :crystal_ball: Run the script to create an image and find out what it means to be a man
+## 6. Run the script to create an image and find out what it means to be a man

 Open the VS Code terminal to run the script.
 ```console